Friends oAdur

 • Consider only using those footpaths on the edges of the river.

-• On the East bank the paved Downs-Link path, and
+• On the East bank the paved Downs-Link path, and on the Western side, the raised embankment.

-• Using some of those unofficial ‘paths’ through the salt-marsh can result in disturbance of birds and damage to the delicate plantlife.
-The photo here is an example of an unofficial path to avoid.
+• Using some of those unofficial ‘paths’ through the salt-marsh can result in disturbance of birds, damage to delicate plantlife and erosion.
+Compaction of the mud in pathways is preventing plants colonising to increase the salt marsh.

 Dog Walking